vite-pwa/vite-plugin-pwa/docs/workbox/index.md

 When you configure `strategies: 'generateSW'` option (the default value) in your `vite.config.*` file, the plugin invokes workbox' `generateSW` method.
 The options passed to the `workbox-build` method will be those provided via the `workbox` option of the plugin configuration.

 When you configure `strategies: with the 'injectManifest'` option, the plugin will first build your custom service worker via `rollup`.
-With the build result, Vite-Plugin-PWA will call Workbox' `injectManifest` method passing those options provided via the `workbox` option of the plugin configuration.
+With the build result, vite-plugin-pwa will call Workbox' `injectManifest` method passing those options provided via the `workbox` option of the plugin configuration.